 VEGAN IN BERLIN KREUZBERG

 If you’ve been following my instagram account, you’ll know that I absolutely love their perfect donuts and matcha latte right by the canal where we often take a walk and watch the swans when the weather is nice.
-(Picture with Boston Creme Donut and blurry swans.)
 They also serve sandwiches and meanwhile also have gluten-free donuts.

-A new Brammibal’s has opened at famous department store KaDeWe, you can find out more on their website.
+Two new stores have opened at famous department store KaDeWe and in Friedrichshain, you can find out more on their website.